-Let’s take a look.
+Let’s take a look at:

-What is a Platform as a Service?
+• What Is a Platform as a Service?

 PaaS is a cloud computing model that functions as an agile alternative to on-premise solutions.
 In essence, it is software that can be customized in the cloud and be used as a basis for further development of applications.
 PaaS simplifies the development and management of IT solutions and is typically provided to end-users on a pay-as-you-go subscription pricing.